baijum/demo-parallel-test-run/README.md

     ok      github.com/baijum/demo-parallel-test-run/a4     0.002s

-You can also specify the packages:
+You can also specify the packages (notice the time stamp):

     $ go test ./a1 ./a2 ./a3 ./a4 -v
     === RUN   TestHello